algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Technical_Specification.md

 ## 1. Glossary

-Fabgen : It's a set of Python scripts to generate C++ binding code to different languages.
+FABGen : It's a set of Python scripts to generate C++ binding code to different languages.

 SWIG : It's a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.